blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Waveguide.md

 A waveguide is used to direct a wave along a specific path.
-But waves emitted from a body falls off as it spreads out
+But waves emitted from a body falls off as it spreads out in all directions by the inverse of the area of the sphere intersecting the point originating at the source.
+So a wave needs amplification to keep flowing.

+Aside from the amplifiers used in discrete points in telecommunications, the medium itself serves as an amplifier to counteract the attenuation of the fields
 # Types
 - Acoustic Waveguides
 	- Tin Can Telephone